Approximations and Learning for Continuous State and Action MDPs under Average Cost Criteria: Near Optimality of Quantized State and Action Space Approximations

-where $J_\beta^*(x)$ (respectively $J_\beta^n(x)$) represents the optimal discounted value function under the original action space $\mathds{U}$ (respectively under the action space $\Lambda_n$) with the initial state $x$.
+for any $x\in\mathds{X}$ where $J_\beta^*$ (respectively $\hat{J}_\beta$) represents the optimal discounted value function under the original action space $\mathds{U}$ (respectively under the action space $\Lambda$).
 Furthermore, we also have the following upper-bound for the discounted value function difference (see e.g. \cite{SaLiYuSpringer}):

-Hence, combining these two bounds finalizes the proof. \end{proof}
+Hence, combining these two bounds gives the desired bound.
+Finally, for (iii), we work with the following ACOE's

-\begin{remark} We emphasize that the ergodicity assumptions is not used for the above result (i.e. Assumption \ref{mix_kernel}).
-This is due to the Wasserstein contraction property on the transition kernel $\mathcal{T}(\cdot|x,u)$ via Assumption \ref{lip_assmp} which can be used to establish the existence of a solution to the ACOE.

-Thanks to the above result, we will assume in what follows that the action space $\mathds{U}$ is finite with a controlled loss of optimality. \end{remark}